Woodworm Treatment Cost

 Woodworm spreads as the female adult beetle lays eggs across various wooden surfaces, especially in more moist areas such as lofts or basements.
 The more the infestation is left, the more the larvae will spread as the female beetle will continue to lay eggs throughout your home.

-Woodworm is the larvae of woodboring beetles which can be found in wooden surfaces in properties, especially in the South of England.
-Both woodworms and woodboring beetles can cause significant damage, as they bore holes and tunnels into wooden surfaces which can cause them to rot and disintegrate.
+Woodworm is the larvae of woodboring beetles which can be found in wooden surfaces in properties across the UK.
+Both woodworms and woodboring beetles can cause significant damage, as they bore holes and tunnels into wooden surfaces which can weaken and damage them over time.

 Woodworm damage is fairly easy to spot.
-You’ll see small exit holes with a bit of dust around them.
+You’ll see small exit holes with a bit of dust around them, and you may also notice bore dust or adult beetles nearby.

 It’s most common to notice activity between May and September when the beetles are more active.